TomBonness/C-Projects/Notes/Notes.md

     - this can be used to share info between structs since they share the memory!

-05/31/25 (•)
-#Ch.21 - Characters & Strings II
+## Ch.21 - Characters & Strings II
+- Trigraphs
--Trigraphs are triplets of 3 characters starting with ?? that the compiler subs other symbols in with
+  - triplets of 3 characters that the compiler encodes into special characters, mostly you can ignore
+  - this is second point
+- unicode can be encoded with escapes beforehand like \u1234

+06/02/25
+## Ch.22 - Enumerated Types
+- Constant int values by name
+- can only be integer type whereas #define can do anything
+- enums show up as their identifier in the debugger whereas #define just shows the raw number
+- enums increment up starting at zero for lists automatically

+## Ch.23 - Pointers III - Pointers to Pointers and More
+- int** (int-pointer-pointer) just points to the address of the other pointer
+- You can make a pointer to anything with *
+- you can get the thing a pointer points to with &
+  - inverse of eachother * &